-Previous compensation (until 2020) Compensation element New compensation (since 2021) Chair: €200,000 Deputy Chairman: €20,000 Ordinary Board member: €15,000 Fixed remuneration Chairman: €150,000 Deputy Chairman: €50,000 Ordinary Board member: €25,000 Committee compensation Chairman: €15,000Ordinary Member: €2,000 Audit Committee Chairman: €80,000 Deputy Chairman: €40,000 Ordinary Member: €20,000 Chairman: €5,000Ordinary Member: €2,000 Remuneration/ Strategy Committee Chairman: €80,000 Deputy Chairman: €40,000 Ordinary Member: €20,000 Chairman: €5,000Ordinary Member: €2,000 Nomination Committee Chairman: €40,000 Deputy Chairman: €20,000 Ordinary Member: €10,000 Reimbursement of out-of-pocket expenses (including their value added tax) as well as the value added tax on compensation Provision of D&O liability insurance Other Reimbursement of out-of-pocket expenses (including their value added tax) as well as the value added tax on compensation Provision of D&O liability insurance
+Compensation element Compensation (since 2021) Fixed remuneration Chairman: €150,000 Deputy Chairman: €50,000 Ordinary Board member: €25,000 Committee compensation Audit Committee Chairman: €80,000 Deputy Chairman: €40,000 Ordinary Member: €20,000 Remuneration/Strategy Committee Chairman: €80,000 Deputy Chairman: €40,000 Ordinary Member: €20,000 Nomination Committee Chairman: €40,000 Deputy Chairman: €20,000 Ordinary Member: €10,000 Other Reimbursement of out-of-pocket expenses (including their value added tax) as well as the value added tax on compensation Provision of D&O liability insurance

-Basic principles of the compensation of the Supervisory Board
+2. Basic principles of the compensation of the Supervisory Board

 The compensation system for the members of the Supervisory Board is based on the legal requirements and takes into account the recommendations and suggestions of the GCGC.
 Delivery Hero SE always pursues a long-term perspective in its entrepreneurial activities.
-In the course of continuous development, added value shall be created - for shareholders, employees, customers and the Company itself.
+In the course of continuous development, added value shall be created - for shareholders, employees, customers, and the Company itself.